A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

-Our choice of Schemata I--V is motivated by a particular universal set of quantum gates.
+Our choice of Schemata I--IV is motivated by a particular universal set of quantum gates.
 Notice that a different choice of initial quantum functions and construction rules may lead to a different set of $\squareqp$-functions.
-Scheme I uses an arbitrary angle of $\theta$ to introduce $PHASE_{\theta}$ and $ROT_{\theta}$; however, by Lemma \ref{simple-function}, we can restrict $\theta$ to a unique value of $\frac{\pi}{4}$ since $PHASE_{\theta}$ and $ROT_{\theta}$ for an arbitrary value $\theta\in[0,2\pi)$ can be approximated to any desired accuracy using $WH$ and $Z_{2,\frac{\pi}{4}}$ since any single-qubit unitary operator can be approximated to any accuracy from the quantum gates $WH$ and $Z_{2,\frac{\pi}{4}}$ \cite{BMP+99} (see, e.g., \cite{NC00}).
-For a further discussion, see Section \ref{sec:open-question}.
+Scheme I uses an ``arbitrary'' angle of $\theta$ in $[0,2\pi)\cap\ptcomplex$ to introduce $PHASE_{\theta}$ and $ROT_{\theta}$; however, we can restrict $\theta$ to a unique value of $\frac{\pi}{4}$ since $PHASE_{\theta}$ and $ROT_{\theta}$ for an arbitrary value $\theta\in[0,2\pi)$ can be approximated to any desired accuracy using $WH$ and $Z_{2,\frac{\pi}{4}}$.
+This last part comes from the fact that any single-qubit unitary operator can be approximated to any accuracy from the quantum gates $WH$ and $Z_{2,\frac{\pi}{4}}$ \cite{BMP+99} (see also \cite{NC00}).
+For a further discussion on the choice of the schemata, see Section \ref{sec:open-question}.